-Impact Management Objective: detailed site layout.
-To ensure the EMPr adheres to the requirements of the Environmental Authorisation and makes provision for the final Potential impact to avoid Failure to update the EMPr in accordance with conditions specified in the EA may result in non-compliance with the EA.

-Failure to update the EMPr to accommodate the final detailed sit EA. e layout may result in r non-compliance with the Impact Management Outcome Good environmental management is promoted on site.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period All amendments to the EMPr s in writing with the Competent Amendments to the EMPr must t be approved in writing by the Competent Authority. equired on the proposed EMPr amendments.
-The Competent Authority LEZMIN 2087 cc During design phase Performance Indicator An updated EMPr that adheres to the conditions of the EA and that re layout is approved by the Competent Authority prior to commencing o • s of the final detailed site
+Impact Management Outcome: To ensure the EMPr adheres to the requirements of the Environmental Authorisation and makes provision for the final detailed site layout.
+Failure to update the EMPr in accordance with conditions specified in the EA may result in non-compliance with the EA.
+Failure to update the EMPr to accommodate the final detailed site layout may result in non-compliance with the EA.
+Impact Management Outcome Good environmental management is promoted on site.
+IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period An independent Environmental Consultant must be appointed to amend the EMPr.
+All amendments to the EMPr specified in the EA must be applied to the EMPr unless agreed otherwise in writing with the Competent Authority.
+Amendments to the EMPr must be approved in writing by the Competent Authority.
+Public participation may be required on the proposed EMPr amendments.
+The Competent Authority must be consulted for clarity on these requirements.
+Performance Indicator An updated EMPr that adheres to the conditions of the EA and that reflects the requirements of the final detailed site layout is approved by the Competent Authority prior to commencing activities on site.